sbettid/ClashOfCounter/README.md

 # Clash Of Counter

-CLash Of Counter is the app you need to count all what you need!
+Clash Of Counter is the app you need to count all what you need!

 # Features: